People and Planet University League

 - sustainability lectures.

 Education is the most powerful tool we have to help our students make sustainable decisions throughout their lives.
 At Bath Spa, we're working to ensure that all our courses address issues of sustainability where pertinent to the course subject.
-In addition, we're rolling out Carbon Literacy training for all and run open courses that address global citizenship and sustainability.
+In addition, we're developing a new Sustainability open module and rolling out Carbon Literacy training for all open courses that address global citizenship and sustainability.

 At Bath Spa, we've bought 100% renewable electricity.
 We were amongst a small group of universities to set up a Power Purchase Agreement with a wind energy supplier to provide 20% of our electricity.
 We're currently working with our energy services provider to develop new renewable sources to provide our future electricity.
 We also have around 100 KW of photovoltaic energy, which we're planning to expand over time.